 Typically thought of as a middle ground between shared hosting and a dedicated server, a VPS offers a high level of customization without the high cost.
 In fact, a good developer can do anything on a VPS that they could do on a dedicated server – without responsibility for the hardware, maintenance, or support.

 Content can also be shared more easily, because there is no censor.
 Hosted blogs and social media sites have restrictions on some content, but on your own platform you will find fewer arbitrary limitations and avoid getting your content censored or throttled.
+An eCommerce site will run faster because of the dedicated system resources.

 Most VPS plans are now part of larger cloud hosted clusters.
 This makes them highly redundant and reliable for long term usage with very few, if any, connectivity issues or outages.
 Downtime is so rare that you will likely not even notice if your server goes down for any reason.
 Find out what high availability means.

-A VPS also gives you access to the entire server, including access to critical system logs and scripts that can help you diagnose issues.
-And you have a choice between a “managed” server, with some software pre-installed or a “unmanaged” cloud server.
+A VPS also gives you root user access to the entire server, including access to critical system logs and scripts that can help you diagnose issues.
+And you have a choice between a “managed” virtual server, with some software pre-installed or a “unmanaged” cloud server.
 This is impossible to do with shared hosting, in which you are sharing the server with other users, and checking logs requires technical support.

 VPN vs VPS: Similar Names, Different Functions